-One of the joys of living in our Desert Foothills is being able to enjoy the plentiful wildlife that our lush Sonoran desert supports.
+One of the joys of living in our Desert Foothills is being able to enjoy the plentiful wildlife that our lush Sonoran Desert supports.
+If you have left the natural vegetation in your yard, you find yourself surrounded by many small residents.
+This natural vegetation is very important for providing food and shelter for the wildlife.